Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-16-Input-Security-and-Data-Protection/Section-01-Input-Validation-and-Sanitization/index.md

 Understanding and implementing comprehensive input validation protects applications from the majority of common web vulnerabilities and provides a solid foundation for secure system design.

-!!! tip "Cross-reference"
-    These input validation principles build on the cryptographic foundations from Chapter 15 and prepare you for implementing privacy controls in Section 16.2.

-!!! tip "Next Section"
-    In Section 16.2, we'll explore Privacy by Design principles, building comprehensive data protection systems that respect user privacy while maintaining security.